RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center.md

 ## Step 4: Ensure that the SM account user has an IAM Identity Center user account

 To complete SAML setup, ensure that the user who began SAML configuration in Redis Cloud admin console has a user defined in the AWS IAM identity center.
-This user account will be needed to complete SAML setup.
+This user account is required to complete the SAML setup.

 Also, make sure that the user has been assigned to the **Redis Cloud** Application.